Snips-SP/practical-work/README.md

 This launches a local web interface where users can:

 - Input chord progressions
-- Generate music using the GPT-2 model
+- Generate music using the selected GPT-2 model from the run folder
-- Download or listen to generated outputs (in MP3 and MIDI formats)
+- Listen to generated outputs in MP3

 ### Note

-- Model weights must be placed in `backend/gpt.pt`
-- The `SoundFont.sf2` soundfont file (e.g., `FluidR3_GM_GS.sf2`) must be in the `backend/` folder as well. (https://musical-artifacts.com/artifacts/738)
+- The `SoundFont.sf2` soundfont file (e.g., `FluidR3_GM_GS.sf2`) must be in the `backend/` folder. (https://musical-artifacts.com/artifacts/738)

 ---